Solving high-dimensional Hamilton-Jacobi-Bellman PDEs using neural networks: perspectives from the theory of controlled

 The optimal control solving \eqref{eq:optimal control min} can then be recovered from $u^* = -\sigma^\top \nabla V$ (see Theorem \ref{thm:connections} for details).
 Let us state this reformulation of Problem \ref{prob:optimal control} as follows: \begin{problem}[Hamilton-Jacobi-Bellman PDE] Find a solution $V$ to the PDE

-where $f$ and $g$ are as in \eqref{eq:cost functional}. \end{problem} Solutions to elliptic and parabolic PDEs admit probabilistic representations by means of the celebrated Feynman-Kac formulae \cite[Sections 1.3.3 and 6.3]{pham2009continuous}.
+where $f$ and $g$ are as in \eqref{eq:cost functional}. \end{problem} Throughout, we will focus on solutions to \eqref{eq:HJB} that admit bounded and continuous derivatives of up to first order in time and second order in space (see, however, Remark \ref{rem:viscosity}).
+This set will be denoted by $C_b^{2,1}(\mathbb{R}^d \times [0,T];\mathbb{R})$.
+Solutions to elliptic and parabolic PDEs admit probabilistic representations by means of the celebrated Feynman-Kac formulae \cite[Sections 1.3.3 and 6.3]{pham2009continuous}.
 To wit, consider the following coupled system of forward-backward SDEs (in the following FBSDEs for short): \begin{problem}[Forward-backward SDEs] For $(x_{\mathrm{init}},t) \in \mathbb{R}^d \times [0,T]$, find progressively measurable stochastic processes $Y : \Omega \times [t,T] \to \mathbb{R}$ and $Z : \Omega \times [t,T] \to \mathbb{R}^d$ such that

 almost surely. \end{problem} Under suitable conditions, It\^{o}'s formula implies that $Y$ is connected to the value function $V$ as defined in \eqref{eq:value_function_definition} via $Y_s = V(X_s,s)$.
 Similarly, $Z$ is connected to the optimal control $u^*$ through $Z_s = -u^*(X_s,s) = \sigma^\top \nabla V(X_s,s)$.
 See \cite{pardoux1998backward,pardoux1990adapted} and Theorem \ref{thm:connections} for details.